 Start your VM Instance and connect to it through the SSH browser.

 Once you are connected, update the Linux source list and install all the necessary components for our virtual desktop.
-Type the following commands one by one in the terminal.
-The -y option hides the confirmation option during the installation.
+Type the following commands one by one in the terminal. -y

 sudo apt-get -y update